TakkoTheBoss/takkotheboss.github.io/src/content/blog/welcome.md

 Currently Hachi's development is solely driven by me and what my use cases dictate.
 I am rarely touching the internal C++ implementation code as much anymore, and moreso spending the majority of my time in Hachi creating modules for the core Hachi library to meet my own personal needs as they arise.

-There is currently no package system, as it's simply just not priority at this time.
-Though such a system will likely be worked on after it seems the core library is in a good place.
-There are plenty of good tools out there for this, so it's just a matter of _when_.
+There is currently no package system, and after careful thought have determined that I will not work toward one (at this time).

 I will post major update release notes in posts such as this on the site, so please stay tuned.